MahmoudNassim/Coffee-Shop/README.md

 # flutter_application_6

-A new Flutter project.
+Simple application using modern ui to order coffee

 ## Getting Started
-Simple application using modern ui to order coffee This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: